Long controlled by retail conglomerates, the beauty industry has turned online.

 The kindling?
-Expansion of cosmetics marketing through digital channels and the attraction of more customers willing to pay higher prices for higher quality.
+Rapid expansion through digital channels and the attraction of more customers willing to pay higher prices for higher quality.

 As emerging nations grow in purchasing power and become globalized, they offer budding promise for international companies to enter — if they bring higher quality products than those available locally along with them.

-By geography, Asia Pacific and North America dominated; accounting for more than 60% of the total market combined.
+By geography, Asia Pacific and North America dominated; accounting for more than 60% of the total.

-In the US, offline shopping still rules — luring a whopping 81% of the market in-stores.
-At the same time, offline’s market share is declining while online climbs.
+Much like the experiential home furnishings industry, offline shopping still rules — luring a whopping 81% of buyers.
+At the same time, offline’s share is declining while online climbs.

-Aside from multi-brand conglomerates like Walmart and Target, the biggest vertical-specific players are Ulta and Sephora — the leading health and beauty retailers based on sales.
+Aside from superstores like Walmart and Target, the biggest vertical-specific players are Ulta and Sephora.

 The same holds true on a worldwide scale.

-For more than a century, production of cosmetics and beauty products has been controlled by a handful of multinational corporations.
-The long-reigning legacies — L'Oréal, Unilever, Procter & Gamble, and Estee Lauder Companies — made up a whopping 81.7% of worldwide beauty revenue in 2019.
-Leaving little behind to spare.
+For more than a century, production has been controlled by a handful of multinational conglomerates.
+The long-reigning legacies — L’Oréal, Unilever, Procter & Gamble, and Estée Lauder Companies — made up a whopping 81.7% of worldwide revenue in 2019.

 In the US, all hopes turn to ecommerce.

-Although ecommerce penetration has only increased slightly in recent years, the beauty and personal care online share is predicted to surge to 48% in the United States by 2023.
+Although ecommerce penetration has only increased slightly in recent years, the online share is predicted to surge to 48% in the United States by 2023.

 While promising, mass-merchandiser and multi-brand platforms currently have a stranglehold on the market.

-But, ecommerce offers something legacy retailers do not: exclusivity.
+But, ecommerce offers something legacy beauty retailers do not: exclusivity.